 After I came back home, I wanted to do another project with VSO, but COVID-19 hit so it would have to wait.
 In 2022, I had the opportunity to join VSO’s inclusive education project, SIKAI, in Nepal, funded by the Hempel Foundation.

-I currently live and work in a small rural village in one of the project areas.
+This project focuses on training teachers and communities in 60 remote schools in Baglung, aiming to provide marginalised girls and boys with access to basic education.
 Our goal is to enhance inclusive education, particularly focusing on getting girls back to school and improving the education system for marginalised communities by addressing social, cultural, and economic barriers.

 What does a typical day on the project look like?

 After returning we may have meetings with local officials in the municipality on future plans or events.
-Then we may have a week of creating reports and plans and then a three day teacher training workshop, inviting one teacher from each of the 30 schools.
+Then we may have a week of creating reports and plans and then a three-day teacher training workshop, inviting one teacher from each of the 30 schools.

 One of the challenges has been accommodation.
 During activities like the child protection training, we could be staying in very remote locations with limited amenities.
 I’ve learnt to come prepared with my own essentials like mosquito nets, bed sheets, battery packs, and torches.